thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/integrations/thingsboard-create-chirpstack-integration-block.md

 ### Configure application on the Chirpstack

-Now we need to configure integration on the Chirpstack.
+Now we need to configure application on the Chirpstack.
 To do this please follow next steps:

 {% assign addIntegrationSteps = '
     ===